JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 ### Phylogenetic signal: Pagel's lambda

 We can use [Pagel's lambda](#Pagel's-Lambda) transformation to asses the phylogenetic sigal.

 ```@repl fish
 lambda_si = phylolm(@formula(sword_index ~ 1), dat, net3, model="lambda")
 lambda_fp = phylolm(@formula(preference ~ 1),  dat, net3, model="lambda")
 ```
-On both traits we observe λ>1.0 when fitting the Pagel's lambda model; consequently, we would interpret the patterns in trait data to have high phylogenetic signal.
+On both traits we observe λ>1.0 when fitting the Pagel's lambda model;
+consequently, we would interpret the patterns in trait data to have high phylogenetic signal.
 Note that here, we observe λ values greater than 1.0: the observed value is the maximum value so that the transformation does not produce negative branch lengths.

 !!! note "Warnings from PhyloTraits"
     When fitting a Pagel's lambda model on a network that is not time consistent, a warning will appear and notify the user that the node heights from the major tree within the network will be used for analysis.
     Pagel's lambda models assume time consistency, making it important to calibrate a network prior to model fitting.
     In our case, if we run `getnodeheights(net3)` we will get an error showing that the different path lengths that lead to the time inconsistency is relatively small.
-The small difference between paths likely results in a minor difference when using the major tree node heights instead of well calibrated heights.
+The small difference between paths likely results in a minor difference when using the major tree node heights instead of well-calibrated heights.
     ```@repl fish
     getnodeheights(net3)
     ```